Alis Guggenheim: Biography

 In 1916 Guggenheim opened a fashion house in Zürich, called the Salon des Modes.
 She met a Russian student and communist named Mischa Berson with whom she travelled to the Soviet Union at the beginning of 1919.
 There she worked as a seamstress and became a member of the Communist Party.
-In 1920 she gave birth to her daughter, Ruth Guggenheim Heussler 1920-2009.
+In 1920 she gave birth to her daughter, Ruth Guggenheim Heussler 1920–2009.

 Following the failure of her relationship with Berson, Guggenheim returned to Switzerland, re-opened her salon and joined the Swiss Communist Party.
 Among her acquaintances in Zurich were Richard Paul Lohse, Karl Geiser, Max Bill, Albert Ehrismann and Max Raphael.
 In 1924 her fashion house became a studio as she began to work as a sculptor.
 The same year she participated in her first exhibition.
 In 1942 she moved to Muzzano in the Swiss canton of Ticino.
 There she cultivated her friendship with authors Lisa Tetzner and Kurt Held.
 In 1954 Guggenheim received the Swiss Federation of Jewish Communities Art Prize.
 Thereafter she held her first solo exhibition in Zurich, which was a financial success.

 Her work has been purchased by city, state and federal government bodies.
 She was best known for her paintings.
-Alis Guggenheim died in 1958, following a brief illness.
+Alis Guggenheim died in 1958, following a brief illness, and was buried in the Jewish cemetery in Lengnau.

 Some of her works are on display at the Jewish Museum of Switzerland, the Aargauer Kunsthaus, and in the Israel Museum in Jerusalem.